danielcsato/React-todo-app/README.md

 Business logic:
 1. If the main todo item is clicked and changed to checked then all the sub-todo items should also be checked
-2. If the main todo item is clicked and changed to unchecked then all the sub-todo items should also be unchecked *If all the sub-todo items are clicked and changed to checked then the main todo item should also be checked *If any of the sub-todo items are clicked and changed to unchecked then the main todo item should be unchecked *If the main todo item is removed then all the sub-todo items should also be removed *If any of the sub-todo items are removed then the main todo should reflect the actual checked state which means:
+2. If the main todo item is clicked and changed to unchecked then all the sub-todo items should also be unchecked
+3. If all the sub-todo items are clicked and changed to checked then the main todo item should also be checked
+4. If any of the sub-todo items are clicked and changed to unchecked then the main todo item should be unchecked
+5. If the main todo item is removed then all the sub-todo items should also be removed
-*If the removed sub-todo was unchecked and all the others were checked then the main todo will be checked Otherwise there will be no change in the main todo
+6. If any of the sub-todo items are removed then the main todo should reflect the actual checked state which means: -- If the removed sub-todo was unchecked and all the others were checked then the main todo will be checked  -- Otherwise there will be no change in the main todo
-*If either the todo or sub-todo items are checked then they should differ in color (up to the developer)
+7. If either the todo or sub-todo items are checked then they should differ in color (up to the developer)

 ### 'task 3'
 Sub-todos can be moved between main todos.